Contact Your Elected Officials

 Her answer to the toll-avoidance threat that faces her constituents is to divert scarce transportation funds to MWAA's failing rail project!

-All but one of the Dulles Rail Phase 2 stations are in his district, as are Rt.
+All but one of the Dulles Rail Phase 2 stations are in her district, as are Rt.
 28, Rt.
 7, and the DTR/Greenway from Fairfax County Parkway to Waxpool Rd.
-Herring's district will see the worst of the local traffic increases from the rail stations and much of the toll avoidance congestion.
+Wexton's district will see the worst of the local traffic increases from the rail stations and much of the toll avoidance congestion.

 Sen. Janet Howell (D- 32nd District)